 Student behavior or speech that disrupts the instructional setting will not be tolerated.
 Disruptive conduct may include, but is not limited to: unwarranted interruptions; failure to adhere to instructor's directions; vulgar or obscene language; slurs or other forms of intimidation; and physically or verbally abusive behavior.
 In such cases where the instructor determines that a student has disrupted the educational process, a disruptive student may be temporarily removed from class.
 In addition, the student may be reported to the Chief Student Services Officer or designee.
-The Student Code of Conduct (AP 5500 (Links to an external site.)) is available on the College of the Redwoods website.
-Additional information about the rights and responsibilities of students, Board policies, and administrative procedures is located in the College Catalog (Links to an external site.) and on the College of the Redwoods website (Links to an external site.).
+The Student Code of Conduct (AP 5500) is available on the College of the Redwoods website.
+Additional information about the rights and responsibilities of students, Board policies, and administrative procedures is located in the College Catalog and on the College of the Redwoods website.